Visiting Vessels

 Getting a permit to bring a boat to a pier in NYC is harder and slower a process than it should be - something our advocacy tries to change - so the accomplishments here represent a lot of work!

-Below are some highlights.
-We have hosted international boats, world-famous boats, boats from out of state, and local boats that were the attractaion.
-And we hosted boats that brought groups to see our historic ship MARY A. WHALEN from the Navesink Maritime Heritage Society and World Ship Society.
-We’ve hosted many visits from New Jersey SeaScout boats which was a chance for our interns to ride these boats too.
+We have hosted boats that were the attraction and boats that brought groups to see the attraction of our historic ship MARY A. WHALEN, the Navesink Maritime Heritage Society and World Ship Society, for example.
+We’ve hosted many visits from New Jersey SeaScout boats which allowed our our interns to ride these boats too.

-An event that people remember years later, was the visit of the Dutch Flat Bottom Fleet (photo at top of page), for the Hudson Quadricentennial.
+An event that people still talk about was the visit of the Dutch Flat Bottom Fleet (photo at top of page), for the Hudson Quadricentennial.
 Some 400 visitors greeted the historic Dutch Flat Bottomed Fleet in Atlantic Basin on Harbor Day, 2009.
 Visitors swarmed the pier, the Flat Bottom boats, and boarded a surprise visitor in the form of the 150’ barquentine Peacemaker.
 Co-hosted by NYC EDC.

 PortSide also promotes visiting vessels arranged by other groups such as when we promoted the OpSail/Fleet Week ships in Red Hook in 2012 and Fleet Week 2016 at the Brooklyn Cruise Terminal.
 Our guide to the 2012 OpSail/Fleet Week ships in Red Hook was so good, OpSail handed out ours.
 Our webpage for those ships attracted over 26,000 hits in May.
 Our Twitter and Facebook pages provide a steady stream of updates about exhibit vessels coming to NYC.